Apparently, the phrase “women are privileged too” is a search term that drove traffic to this blog.

 - Always having the ability to give the middle finger to a possible career for having a family without having to answer 20 years of questions.

-Okay… so they’re not female privileges.
-They’re not really anything of the kind, really.
+Okay… so they’re not really female privileges.
+They’re not really anything of the kind in the slightly.
 And the “your gay sex is popular” one just cracks me up with how spectacularly terribly it misses the entire point.
-Actually, this list was culled from something dropped on a RationalWiki discussion page by a user who shall remain nameless.
-Eyes were rolled at the time, and I feel I should just copy/paste it just to keep it on hand.

 Social privileges are almost all about what you don’t experience rather than what you do experience – a lack of rape threats, a lack of discrimination over having a perceived “ethnic” name, or a lack of having your right to marry actively oppressed and so on and so forth.
 And they apply universally at a systematic, social level, not on individual cases.
-So, for example, a wealthy woman like – to pull an example at random – Phyllis Schlafly may indeed have advantages over poverty stricken homeless men, but it’s a class-based privilege and a wealth-based privilege, nothing to do with her being a woman (and this perhaps is what cases Phyllis Schlafly to hold some of the most detestable opinions possible).
-This is a big misconception and it’s something people need to get into their head before they ever criticise the p-word or bring up counter-examples.
+So, for example, a wealthy woman like – to pull an example not-at-all at random – Phyllis Schlafly may indeed have advantages over poverty stricken homeless men, but it’s a class-based privilege and a wealth-based privilege, nothing to do with her being a woman (and this perhaps is what causes Phyllis Schlafly to hold some of the most detestable opinions about women possible).

 Ideas like “women get more free meals than men” is just… well, that’s just being a whiny little asswipe for no other reason than being a whiny little asswipe.
 Ideas like “your gay sex is popular” and “you can experiment with your sexuality” have got nothing to do with supposed female privilege and everything to do with excusing latent homophobic tendencies in society.
 And the “compensating-for-small-penis argument” is all about the male power fantasy that penis size equals power – I don’t really think that has anything to do with women at all.